sunssy59/junit-jjoules/README.md

 How it works?

-First of all you must first install the project [j-joules](https://github.com/Mamadou59/j-joules) with
+First of all you must install the project [j-joules](https://github.com/Mamadou59/j-joules) with

 	mvn clean install